EwoutH/urban-self-driving-effects/paper/paper.md

    - Space efficiency of AVs relative to conventional vehicles
 4. Induced Demand (3 levels: 1.0, 1.25, 1.5)
    - Potential increase in overall travel demand

+The AV cost factor spans from current prices to one-eighth of current costs, with values decreasing by a factor of two at each step.
+This logarithmic spacing reflects the expectation that cost differences matter more at lower price points, where they might trigger significant changes in adoption patterns.
+The current prices are based on Waymo's pricing in Los Angeles as of September 2024, providing a real-world baseline for comparison.

+The value of time factor explores how users might perceive time spent in AVs differently from conventional vehicles.
+A factor of 1.0 represents equivalent time value to current cars, while lower values (0.5 and 0.25) represent scenarios where time in AVs is perceived as less costly, due to the ability to work, rest, or engage in other activities.

+AV density represents how efficiently autonomous vehicles might utilize road space, measured as the relative space required per person transported compared to current vehicles.
+Values above 1.0 indicate less efficient operation (due to increased safety margins or lower occupancy), while values below 1.0 represent improved efficiency.
+This efficiency could be achieved through various mechanisms: higher occupancy from better ride-matching, reduced following distances through platooning or faster reaction times, smaller vehicles optimized for urban trips, or combinations thereof.
+For instance, a density factor of 0.5 might represent either doubled average occupancy, halved following distances, or a mix of improvements.
+The range spans from 1.5 (cautious operation, increased empty trips) to 0.333 (high road efficiency, multi-person occupancy and/or few empty trips).
+By treating density as an outcome-based metric rather than specifying implementation details, the model remains relevant regardless of which solutions are used and will emerge.

+Induced demand factors were chosen based on historical precedent from major transportation improvements, ranging from no increase (1.0) to a 50% increase (1.5) in trip generation.
+This range captures both conservative and aggressive estimates of how improved mobility might stimulate additional travel, and simultaneously how demand might grow in general due to external factors.

 This design resulted in 144 unique combinations (4×3×4×3), each representing a possible future scenario.
 Each scenario was simulated for a full day (19 hours) with consistent base parameters including road network configuration, population distribution, and external traffic patterns.